Marinnnnce8/hugo-static-template/README.md

 Where possible, the provided partials should be used (and can be edited where necessary).

 ## Linting
-ESlint and Stylelint are enabled in this package, but in different ways.
-ESlint should be enabled in your code editor, whereas Stylelint is run while SCSS files are being watched.
+ESlint, Stylelint and Markdownlint are enabled in this package and can be run with:

+	yarn lint

+ESlint can be run with:

+	lint:scripts

+Stylelint is run with:

+	lint:styles

+And Markdownlint is run with:

+	lint:markdown

 ## Release
 When the project is complete, run: